 A. If Seller is not the Source Seller, then Seller will notify Buyer of the Designated Interface promptly after Seller is notified thereof by the Other Seller with whom Seller has a contractual relationship, but in no event may such designation be later than the Scheduling Deadline.

-B. If Buyer is not the Sink Buyer, then Buyer will notify the Other Buyer with whom Buyer has a contractual relationship of the Designated Interface promptly after Seller notifies Buyer thereof, with the intent being that the party whose responsibility it is to secure the Firm Transmission shall have 15 minutes after receipt of the Designated Interface to submit its Timely Request for Firm Transmission.
+B. If Buyer is not the Sink Buyer, then Buyer will notify the Other Buyer with whom Buyer has a contractual relationship of the Designated Interface promptly after Seller notifies Buyer thereof, with the intent being that the party whose responsibility it is to secure the Transmission shall have 15 minutes after receipt of the Designated Interface to submit its Timely Request for Transmission.

 C Seller and Buyer each agree that any other communications required to be given in connection with this "Into Product" shall be made promptly after receipt of the relevant information from the Other Sellers and Other Buyers, as the case may be.